ministryofjustice/moj-frontend/docs/components/add-another/_inline-layout.md

 You should be able to do this without detaching the component from its instance.

-### 3. Write and size the form field labels
+### Write and size the form field labels

 Give the form field labels a clear and concise name.

 <div class="govuk-inset-text">
-You may need to change the legend size of some GOV.UK components after you've added them to this component.
+If you're using Figma, you may need to change the legend size of some GOV.UK components for this component.
 Change them to 'body (paragraph)' to follow <a href="https://design-system.service.gov.uk/get-started/labels-legends-headings/">GOV.UK guidance on label and legend headings</a>.
 </div>

-#### How hidden text works
+#### How visually hidden text works

-Hidden text is added to the end of the component labels.
+Visually hidden text is added to the end of the component labels.
 This is to help screen reader users know which item they're editing or removing.
 In the example, it adds the content in brackets to these field labels:

-- bank name (for account 1)
+- (account 1 of 3), for account 1
 - funds (for account 1)
 - remove (account 1), for the 'Remove' button

-This hidden text is automatically added by JavaScript.
+This visually hidden text is automatically added by JavaScript.
 If you add the text to the HTML template, the component will be accessible without JavaScript (progressive enhancement).

-### 4. Write and implement error messages
+### Write and implement error messages

 {% example template="examples/inline-errors", colocated="true", height=540 %}

 Errors are shown with:

 - a red error border that's applied to the whole item
-- hidden text that's added to the item name
+- visually hidden text that's added to the item name

 <table class="govuk-table">
   <thead class="govuk-table__head">